meshula/wrinkles/wrinkles-book/Wrinkles_in_time.md

 S(HH:MM:SS:FF) = [HH*3600 + MM*60 + SS + FF/r, HH*3600 + MM*60 + SS + (FF+1)/r)
 ```

 For drop-frame timecode, the sampling function becomes more complex due to the skipped frame numbers.
 Nonetheless, a sampling function injectively mapping from non-uniformly incrementing SMPTE drop code labels to continous time intervals may be defined, creating a topology where the intervals at minute boundaries (except for every tenth minute) are effectively "compressed" by the skipped frame numbers.
 By treating the timecode as a sampling of a continuous function, we can interpolate between frames to derive continuous time values.

 ### Resolving Multi-Rate Compositions

 When media elements with different frame rates must be composed together, the traditional approach is to resort to conforming everything to a common rate.
-Using the projection framework, we can instead maintain each element in its native rate and define explicit projections between their different temporal domains.

-This approach preserves the full temporal fidelity of each element while ensuring accurate synchronization.
+Using the projection framework, we can instead maintain each element in its native rate and define explicit projections between their different temporal domains, preserving the full temporal fidelity of each element while ensuring accurate synchronization.

 ## Summary